 This post may contain affiliate links, my full disclosure can be read here.

-Next I think about what goals I have for us as a family and each child.
+Next, I think about what goals I have for us as a family and each child.
 Does one need extra help in reading?
 Another might need more math practice.
-Than of course think about what character and attitude points we need to work on.
+Then, of course, think about what character and attitude points we need to work on.

 I also use a wonderful program called Homeschool Tracker.
 I started using this years ago and it’s a wonderful addition to our homeschool.
 It comes in 3 versions, the basic version is free.
 I used this for a while until I knew that I liked it enough to want the Plus

 The Plus version has so many more features and one that I love is the lesson plans.
 I can write up my lesson plans and then use them for every child.
 Plans can be archived until needed again.
 This saves me many hours of work!
 I can also easily copy lesson plans into a new plan to customize resources for that child without needing to start fresh.